rdeanar/yii2-file-processor/README.md

  ],
 ```

-You can display list of your images\files anywhere else via DisplayWidget, e.g. in DetailView widget or just in the view.
+You can display list of your images\files anywhere else via `DisplayWidget`, e.g. in `DetailView` widget or just in the view.

-Case with DetailView:
+Case with `DetailView`:

 ```php
 'attributes' => [